modiimedia/arri/tooling/schema-builder/README.md

 #### Strict Mode

-By default arri-validate will ignore and strip out any additional properties when validating objects.
+By default @arrirpc/schema will ignore and strip out any additional properties when validating objects.
 If you want validation to fail when additional properties are present then modify the `additionalProperties` option.

 ```ts
 const UserStrict = a.object(